 ♦ From the A259, head towards the eastern side of Peacehaven.
 Just before Peacehaven Heights, there are several roads leading to housing estates.

 ♦ Any of these will take you to a grassed parking area.
+DO NOT PARK on the grass area, park in any of the side roads, and then WALK to the grass area.
 The easiest and quickest access is Seaview Road.
-Here, you are allowed to park on the grass.

 ♦ From here, walk towards the cliff top and then walk east towards the metal steps, which are known as the ‘Bastion Steps’.
 (There are quite a lot of them – 188 in all.)

 ♦ These will take you down to a sea wall and walkway below the cliffs.
 You can access the shore in several places by some more steps or you can walk to the main cliff to the east, at the end of the walkway.

 ♦ This main cliff is not protected by sea defences.

 ♦ Ref: TQ 42642 00294 – 50.78467°N, 0.02212°E